lyteword/chspurgeon-tod/volume-7/psalm-140.md

 **Verse 11.** (*first clause*.)

-1\.Notice a few varieties of evil speakers.
+1\.
+Notice a few varieties of evil speakers.

 a) Liars; the common liar, the trade liar, the stock exchange liar, the political liar, etc.